uri-yanover/4qbits/_posts/2022-05-28-why-leave-a-job-why-take-up-a-job.md

 Any new job bears a high risk of failure to grow.
 Prospecting for jobs is akin to building an investment portfolio: one needs to diversify and accommodate for multiple failures over the course of a career.
 Considering the fact that a "good run" is about 2 years and ends up with a bad run, giving 1 year for bad runs is about as much as possible without letting them dominate one's career.

 ## The sacrifices inherent in that strategy
 Optimizing for my professional well-being means de-prioritizing other concerns.
-In particular, focusing only on growth positions means losing the perks given for "company loyalty".
+In particular, focusing only on growth positions means losing the perks given for "company loyalty", a.k.a. putting up with dysfunction affecting you.
 Here are some examples of prices that this strategy entails:

 - I cannot commit to a mission, however appealing it may be to others, if there's no one watching out for me in it - the typical case.
 - Since different organizations deal with different tech stacks, I do not specialize in a specific set of technologies.
 I won't be "*the* algorithmic maven" or "*the* data guy" or "*the* security guru", although I can be and am highly proficient in all of these areas.
 This means also giving up on the career path of a super-expert that I could have switched to.